StellarCartography/pydis/README.md

-# *SPECTRA*
+# *pyDIS*
-A simple reduction package for one dimensional longslit spectroscopy using Python.
-Also colloqiually known as "pyDIS", as it was designed for DIS
+An easy to use reduction package for one dimensional longslit spectroscopy using Python.

-The goal of *SPECTRA* is to provide a turn-key solution for reducing and understanding longslit spectroscopy, which could ideally be done in real time.
+The goal of *pyDIS* is to provide a turn-key solution for reducing and understanding longslit spectroscopy, which could ideally be done in real time.
 Currently we are using many simple assumptions to get a quick-and-dirty solution, and modeling the workflow after the robust industry standards set by IRAF.
 Additionally, we have only used data from the low/medium resolution [APO 3.5-m](http://www.apo.nmsu.edu) "Dual Imaging Spectrograph" (DIS).
 Therefore, many instrument specific assumptions are being made.

+Some more background on this package is [given here](http://jradavenport.github.io/2015/04/01/spectra.html).

 ## Examples
-See the [examples page](https://github.com/jradavenport/spectra/wiki/Examples) on the Wiki for a few worked examples of reducing DIS data, or the step-by-step [manual reduction guide](https://github.com/jradavenport/spectra/wiki/Manual-Reduction-Guide) for a detailed tutorial on reducing 1-d spectroscopy data with *SPECTRA*.
+See the [examples page](https://github.com/jradavenport/pydis/wiki/Examples) on the Wiki for a few worked examples of reducing DIS data, or the step-by-step [manual reduction guide](https://github.com/jradavenport/pydis/wiki/Manual-Reduction-Guide) for a detailed tutorial on reducing 1-d spectroscopy data with *pyDIS*.

 ## Motivation